edinstance/AWS-Banking-System/README.md

 ## Make Help

-You can also run `make` to see all the options for make.
+You can also run `make` or `make help` to see all the options for make.

 ```shell
 make